Answers to Frequently Asked Questions to Our Chalet

 What should I bring?

 A lunch box is a reusable, often plastic, box in which you can keep your lunch without the need for single-use bags.
 In the USA some call the smaller versions sandwich keepers.
 Click here to see an example.
-A small lunch bag is also suitable, whichever version you bring it should be compact enough to fit in your backpack with everything else you need for hiking/day trips.
+A small lunch bag is also suitable.
+Whichever version you bring should be compact enough to fit in your backpack with everything else you need for hiking/day trips.

 What are indoor shoes?
 Why do we need these?